Program Dates &

 Housing and Meals

-All students live in Russian homestays.
+All students have the option to live in Russian homestays.
 Housing and most meals are included in the program fee.
 Participants have their own room with a Russian family in a private apartment.
 Two meals daily are included with the family (three on weekends).
-Students are responsible for weekday lunches.
+Students are responsible for weekday lunches except during the first two weeks of the program when CIEE arranges group lunches at the campus café.

 Internet Free wireless is available at the CIEE Study Center for students who bring wireless-enabled laptops.
 Additionally, there is a fee-for-service Internet classroom maintained by the Center for Russian Language and Culture.
 There are also many inexpensive Internet cafés throughout St. Petersburg.